 Boom!
 There’s your answer, never struggle in life, and you won’t have a willpower problem… no?
 Tongue in cheek aside, difficult seasons are normal and often when we are praying most fervently for willpower.

-After walking over 60 women through the Stress Less Weight Mastery, I have come to realize willpower falls apart when self-care goes out the window.
+After walking over 60 women through the Courage to Trust Method, I have come to realize willpower falls apart when self-care goes out the window.

 Think back to the last time something hard or stressful happened in your life: did you maintain your same rhythms of self-care?
 Or perhaps you never had those rhythms to begin with?